 This winter I undertook what is now a regular mountain biking trip to southern California and Arizona, sometimes taking in Utah, in December and January.
 The weather in this period is almost always 90% sunny and quite warm – around 18-20C in general.
 Sometimes it will rain for half a day and snow at higher elevations, but this gives the great excuse for a guilt-free rest day!
 It’s impossible and can be very dangerous to bike in the desert in the rain in any event; the landscape isn’t designed for runoff and water just rushed across the ground filling creek beds in a flash.

 I took my trusty 2008 Trek Fuel EX9, which has crossed Nepal, been biking in the Alps and on this trip several times.
 Taking your bike abroad has several pros and cons.
 First, it’s a pain to carry to the airport which mustn’t be underestimated.
 You have to get a lift to the airport, and in the US it can be a little awkward mounting the car rental shuttle bus – but not too bad.
-Virgin Atlantic is the only airline I have come across which takes bikes for free as sporting goods – a major factor and it’s why I fly with them every time.
-All other airlines will count the bike as part of your weight allowance, but Virgin don’t – so you get 23kg plus your bike.
+All airlines will count the bike as part of your weight allowance, Virgin didn’t used to charge but do now, but they’re easily the best airline I have encountered for being bike-friendly.
 The bike needs to be 23kg max, but that means I can still get several kilos of bike gear in the bag with the Fuel EX9.
 And the more recent models are even lighter (buy yours at Lewes Cycleshack!).